resbaz/nectar-cloud-lessons/Resources/AppleX11.md

 If XQuartz is not installed, follow the [installation instructions](../Prerequisites/OSX.md).

+Then do the following.

+Again, hold up a <span style="color:red">Red</span> card if you need help!

 ## Enable X11 forwarding in ssh

 The ssh command simply needs another flag added to it.